dirkkelly/dirkkelly/content/channels/why-am-i-so-successful.md

 draft: true

 ---
 Nobody is going to give you anything, that's not how it works in this world.

-You either understand that or you don't.

 * Having money doesn't mean you understand that.
 * Being famous doesn't mean you understand that.